 Philadelphia, Pa 19104

-All mailed submissions must be postmarked by June 7, 2019.
+All mailed submissions must be postmarked by June 4, 2021.
 Entrants are advised to mail submissions early enough to ensure on-time receipt.
-To enter the Contest by mail, Entrants must send, to the address specified, a typewritten copy of the Entrant’s Essay and a legibly completed Contest entry and permissions form.
+To enter the Contest by mail, Entrants must send, to the address specified, a typewritten copy of the student Entrant’s Essay and a legibly completed Contest entry and permissions form.
 The package must be sent either via U.S. mail with proper postage affixed, or by a major courier that regularly delivers to Philadelphia (for example, FedEx or UPS) with all delivery charges prepaid.
 The Contest entry and permissions form will be made available on the Website Contest Page.